ARoS Aarhus Kunstmuseum: Name

 The name ARoS refers to the Old Danish name of the city Aarhus, Áros, while the capitalized letters of the name hint at the Latin word for art, namely ars.

 Attendance

 In 2010, before Eliasson's piece opened, ARoS received 221,744 visitors.
 Two years later, more than 551,000 visitors came to the museum.
 In 2017, 980,909 visitors was noted.
-These figure includes visitors who in one way or another have redeemed ticket (658,086) and people who have visited ARoS Shop, ART Café or gone through the building.
+These figure includes visitors who in one way or another have redeemed ticket (658,086) and people who have visited ARoS Butik, ARoS Café or gone through the building.